 There are gender wars, and then there are casualties.
 It wasn’t until 2011 that the behemoth toymaker LEGO acknowledged girls’ desire to build with bricks, even though the company had long before made a seemingly effortless pivot to co-branding, video games, and major motion pictures.
 So it’s little wonder that girls face all-too-real obstacles when […]Read more

-Definicious goes beyond what is currently available in any other app by offering more words, examples, definitions, relationships, usage information, and wordplay.
+Definicious goes beyond what is currently available in any other language reference app by offering more words, real-world usage examples, concrete definitions, word relationships, usage information, and wordplay, such as anagrams.

 These include close relationships, such as synonyms, as well as broader associations and thousands of interesting lists, such as types of balls, types of insects, words for nausea, and kinds of needlework.
 Additionally, the app has extensive information on word families (e.g., “jump,” “jumping”) and common usage (“beautiful woman” vs. “handsome man”), revealing words that commonly appear before or after a word in real use.

-Coming late 2016.
+Coming late 2017.